stewones/flew/ios/README.md

-# Reactive App iOS
+# Reative App iOS

-This folder contains native files for the premium app
+This folder contains native files for the Firetask app

 ## Docs